dalehamel/mctop-tool-example/docs/00750-bpf-deep-dive.md

-As will be shown later, this message is more helpful than it initially seems, but at the time these values of -80 and 255  didn't seem significant, and it wasn't clear what was meant by an invalid stack offset.
+As will be shown later, this message is more helpful than it initially seems, but at the time these values of -80 and 255  didn't seem significant, and it wasn't clear what was meant by an invalid stack offset, as this code was generated and difficult to associate back to the C code which resulted in it.

 ## Safe Code Generation